JValtteri/seec-email/README.md

 - [x] SSL connection to SMTP mail server
 - [x] Send and Receive emails
 - [ ] Limit Memory use on large inboxes
-	- [ ] Browse messages without downloading
+	- [ ] Browse messages without loading the message bodies
 	- [ ] Set a limit on number of messages that can be loaded at once
 - [x] Generating PGP keys pairs
 - [x] Asymmetric Encryption